-Dietetic Internship Programs
+Dietetic Supervised Practice Programs

 The DPD Program Faculty provides assistance with applying to Dietetic Internships through annual informational meetings, student access to application resources via student academic portal, and through individual advising sessions.
 Resources provided to students include information aimed at improving chances of matching to a dietetic internship program.
 Some topics include: how to choose a dietetic internship program to meet student’s interests and needs, steps in the application process, how to write an effective personal statement, preparing for an interview, and many more.

 University of Wisconsin Integrated Graduate Program in Nutrition and Dietetics

 The University of Wisconsin Integrated Graduate Program in Nutrition and Dietetics is established within the academic health care entities of the University of Wisconsin-Madison including the UW Medical Foundation, UW Hospitals and Clinics and UW School of Medicine and Public Health.
 UW Health is also home to American Family Children’s Hospital and the UW Carbone Cancer Center.